Ares42/Plex-Info/README.md

 I technically have two servers set up in case one fails.

 - "Final Tower" is configured to run 24/7 and sits in my closet, and won't randomly be turned off by a drunk friend who thinks the RGB LEDs are too bright.
+Please consider this to be my main server, and use it rather than 1080ti, which may be decommissioned in the future.
 - "1080ti" is my backup, feel free to use it if you are having any issues with Final Tower, but please text me so that I know there is an issue that I need to look into.